enderphan94/DLL-injection/README.md

 1. Compile the reverse_shell.c file to .dll
 2. Use dll_encoder.py to convert the .dll file to base64 file
 3. Exploit with exploit.py
+4. Run `nc -vnlp 4444` in the attacker machine